-The university considers the following items to be student directory information and may be released to anyone upon request: name, mailing address, campus email address, date of birth, photograph, enrollment dates and status (full time, half time, etc), major field of study, participation in recognized activities and sports, degrees and awards received, educational institutions previously attended, and hometown.
+The university considers the following items to be student directory information and may be released to anyone upon request: name, mailing address, email addresses, phone numbers, date of birth, photograph, enrollment dates and status (full time, half time, etc), major field of study, participation in recognized activities and sports, degrees and awards received, educational institutions previously attended, and hometown.
 Height and weight of student athletes may be released for appropriate purposes.